nicd-traineeship/.github/.github/ISSUE_TEMPLATE/sub-issue-template.md

 Provide details on what needs to be done for the specific task.

 ## Additional Information
-Any additional information that you think would be useful for someone to know.
+Any additional information that would be useful for someone to know (such as the expected output and where it will be saved).